lsloan/mwrite-peer-review/docs/jobs-overview.md

 # Scheduled Jobs Overview

-M-Write Peer Review uses a separate container that runs [cron](https://en.wikipedia.org/wiki/Cron) in the foreground to run regularly-scheduled jobs.
+M-Write Peer Review uses a separate container that runs [`cron`](https://en.wikipedia.org/wiki/Cron) in the foreground to run regularly-scheduled jobs.
 See [Application Configuration](application-configuration.md) for information on how to configure the jobs container.
 Alpine Linux provides BSD-like script folders under `/etc/periodic` to provide easy scheduling (see the jobs container's [Dockerfile](/dockerfiles/jobs.Dockerfile) for more information).

+Note that since `cron` uses its own user, it does not share the environment variables set in the container's environment or OpenShift deployment configuration.
+For this reason, the jobs container [startup script](/scripts/start_jobs.bash) persists environment variables to `/etc/environment` and the job scripts `source` this file.

 ## Error Reporting